ides15/yote/index.md

 I'll be making a documentation folder in my repository page for things like usage and how to set up and share a session.
 If I can add to the project, I'll try and make plugins for different editors and programming environments, like I said in the second paragraph.

 ## Project Schedule
 By Checkpoint 1, since I just finalized what I am doing for the project, I don't expect to have much done, but I'll look into how I'll set up the lobby and how multiple users can connect to that lobby easily.
+I also want to be able to send files between users so that all users have a starting file to work from.
+This will be established through a CLI and an API, and the starting file will be persisted.

 By Checkpoint 2, I want to have the lobby mostly finished and allow users to send information between each other.
 I want the information to be sent in such a way that it will be intuitive to use that information in Vim to show separate users connected to the lobby.

+I also want to have a frontend set up by Checkpoint 2 that allows a user to generate a session URL that the user can distribute to other users so that they can join a common session.
+That URL will then be used to join a unique lobby (see the previous paragraph).

-By Checkpoint 3, I want to have figured out how I will track events from cursor movements and text inputs from the origin host in Vim and broadcast those events to all users in the lobby.
-After I implement the event tracking, I will figure out how to fire those events in the other users' instances of Vim.
+By Checkpoint 3, I want to have figured out how I will track events from cursor movements and text inputs from the origin host and broadcast those events to all users in the lobby.
+After I implement the event tracking, I will figure out how to fire those events in the other users' machines.

-The final project should be fully operational collaborative coding between multiple users through Vim.
-This includes the lobby session creation and Vim collaborative usage.
+The final project should be fully operational collaborative coding between multiple users.
+This includes the lobby session creation and collaborative usage.

 ## Project Justification